-‘The Blue Forest’ gets its’ name thanks to the beautiful purple carpet of bluebells, also called wild hyacinths, which bloom around mid-April – beginning of May.
+Once a year Hallerbos forest in Belgium turns purple, attracting big crowds to admire this colorful nature spectacle.
+The Blue Forest in Halle, Belgium gets its name thanks to the beautiful purple carpet of bluebells, also called wild hyacinths.
+They bloom around mid-April and to the beginning of May.

 When is the best time to see bluebells in Hallerbos